openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: "https://self-issued.me/v2" is a symbolic string and can be used as an `aud` Claim value even when this specification is used standalone, without SIOPv2.

-## Client Trust Management {#client_trust_management}
+## Client Metadata Management {#client_metadata_management}

-The `client_id_scheme` enables deployments of this specification to use different mechanisms for the Wallet to establish trust with the Verifier, and to obtain the Verifier's metadata beyond the scope of [@!RFC6749].
+The `client_id_scheme` enables deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].

 This specification defines the following values for the `client_id_scheme` parameter, followed by the examples where applicable:

-* `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known and trusted by the Wallet in advance of the Authorization Request.
+* `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
 The Verifier's metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.

 * `redirect_uri`: This value indicates that the Verifier's Redirect URI MUST also be the value of the Client Identifier.
 In this case, the Authorization Request MUST NOT be signed and all Client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).